 Upper bound for the number of uncertain parameters which may maximally deviate from their respective origin values simultaneously.
-Must be a numerical value ranging from 0 to the set dimension.
+Must be a numerical value ranging from 0 to the set dimension N.

-Note that mathematically, setting gamma to 0 reduces the set to a singleton containing the center, while setting gamma to the set dimension reduces the set to a hyperrectangle with bounds [origin, origin + positive\deviation].
+Note that, mathematically, setting gamma to 0 reduces the set to a singleton containing the center, while setting gamma to the set dimension N makes the set mathematically equivalent to a BoxSet with bounds numpy.array([origin, origin + positive\deviation]).T.